downtownHippie/ASP.NETTutorials/ContosoUniversity/README.md

 In the tutorial there was no mechanism to enroll students in courses

-    Added mechanism to enroll students in courses when creating a new student
+1. The create new student page lists all courses offered by the university

-    Added mechanism to enroll and unenroll a student in courses when editing a student
+    * checking a course will enroll a student in that course
+2. The edit student page lists all courses offered by the university
+    * courses students are enrolled are checked
+    * new courses can be added by checking courses
+    * students can be unenrolled from courses by unchecking the course

-In the tutorial, on the instructors index page you could select an instructor and the page would update and include all courses the instructor was teaching.  then you could select one of those courses and the page would update again listing all the students in those courses.
+Through the tutorial, the instructors index page allowed selection of an instructor, the page would repost and include all courses that instructor was teaching.  then with the selection of one of those courses the page would repost again listing all the students in those courses with their grades.

-    All that was moved to the instructor detail page
+* All that was moved to the instructor detail page

-TODO:

-    Add department to instructor

-        limit department administrator to one of department instructors

-        limit instructor to only teaching classes offered by the department

-    assign/change grades for students in classes

-        either when editing a student or maybe when viewing students in a class

-    depeartment deletion should

-        delete all instructors associated with that department

-        delete all courses associated with that department

-        delete all enrollments associated with those courses
+TODO: todo's were all migrated to issues associated with this repository

-    when enrolling students in courses, courses should be grouped by department somehow